-Security Armory The alternatives introduced above are functionally independent of each other and would be combined, along with the other project elements listed below, to yield a proposed action that satisfies all of the Marine Corps' requirements for the proposed relocation to Guam (Figure 2.1-2).
+The alternatives introduced above are functionally independent of each other and could be combined, along with the other project elements listed below, to yield a proposed action that satisfies all of the Marine Corps' requirements for the proposed relocation to Guam (Figure 2.1-2).
 Table 2.1-1 lists the projects associated with the functional components for the proposed action.

-The following are elements where no reasonable alternatives to the proposed action have been identified:
+The following are elements of the proposed action where no reasonable alternatives have been identified:

-- Air Traffic Control Detachment Training Site: sites to support this component of Aviation Training are Northwest Field (NWF) and North Ramp at Andersen AFB. - Tactical Air Operations Center: sites to support this component of Aviation Training are NWF and North Ramp at Andersen AFB. - Demolition Range: the existing range at NWF would be used by the Marine Corps. - Airfield facilities and operations would be implemented and integrated into existing Andersen AFB airfield operations and base support requirements. - Ammunition storage facilities and related support facilities would be constructed at the existing Andersen AFB Munitions Storage Area and at the High 12 Group area at NMS. - Waterfront facilities and operations would be implemented and integrated into existing Naval Base Guam operations at Inner Apra Harbor. - Aviation training would be integrated into existing training venues where possible.
+- Air Traffic Control Detachment Training Site: sites to support this component of Aviation Training are Northwest Field [NWF] and North Ramp at Andersen AFB. - Tactical Air Operations Center: sites to support this component of Aviation Training are NWF and North Ramp at Andersen AFB. - Demolition Range: the existing range at NWF would be used by the Marine Corps. - Pistol Range: the existing pistol range at Naval Computer and Telecommunications Station (NCTS) does not meet the requirements for Marine Corps pistol qualification training and would be relocated as a component of the proposed live-fire Training Range Complex. - Airfield facilities and operations would be implemented and integrated into existing Andersen AFB airfield operations and base support requirements. - Ammunition storage facilities and related support facilities would be constructed at the existing Andersen AFB Munitions Storage Area and at the High 12 Group area at the NMS. - Waterfront facilities and operations would be implemented and integrated into existing Naval Base Guam operations at Inner Apra Harbor. - Aviation training would be integrated into existing training venues where possible.
 Aviation training would be conducted at existing paved runways at Andersen AFB, NWF, and Orote Point Airfield.
-Specific training requirements, including, air-to-air, and air-to-surface training, would be conducted at other existing aviation training areas in CNMI and international airspace (as addressed in the MIRC EIS/Overseas Environmental Impact Statement [OEIS] [Navy 2010]).
-New unimproved vertical lift Landing Zones (LZs) would be developed at Andersen South and NMS. - Non-firing company-level maneuver training would occur at Andersen South and NMS.
+Specific training requirements, including, air-to-air, and air-to-surface training, would be conducted at other existing aviation training areas in CNMI and international airspace (as addressed in the MIRC EIS/OEIS [Navy 2009]).
+New unimproved vertical lift landing zones (LZ's) would be developed at Andersen South and NMS. - Non-firing company-level maneuver training would occur at Andersen South and NMS.
 New access to NMS would be required and two access road alternatives were identified as introduced above.

-Some additional training requirements would be met by using training areas on Tinian in the CNMI.
-These proposed training activities are distinct from the proposed action on Guam and are addressed in Volume 3 of this EIS.
+Some additional training requirements would be met by using training areas on the Island of Tinian in the CNMI.
+These proposed training activities are distinct from the proposed action on Guam and are addressed in Volume 3 of this EIS/OEIS.